Kelsus/context-police/README.md

 ## Logs

-Blocked compaction attempts are logged to `~/.claude/context-police.log`.
+Actions are logged to `~/.claude/context-police.log`.

 ## Uninstall